obazl/sealark/bindings/scheme/doc/devguide.md

 * identifiers return a Scheme symbol
 * ints return a Scheme integer

+### printing

+(Scheme "print" means printable representation, not sending to a printer)

+The `:$` prints node content in a Scheme-appropriate way:

+* for strings, it prints the Starlark representation as a string, including quote marks and type tag.
+So if x is plain string "hello", then `(x :$)` will print "\"hello\"", not "hello".
+If x is, say r"""howdy""", then `(x :$)` will print "r\"\"\"howdy\"\"\".

+  (I don't know if this is the wisest strategy, but it will do for now.)

+* for identifiers, returns a Scheme symbol, which prints accordingly.

+### strings

+The `:$` operator prints the Starlark string representation including quote marks and type tags (e.g. r'foo').
+So if you use it to print plain "a", it will return "\"a\"", not "a".

 ### subnodes

 Some nodes have a list of subnodes; for example, the Starlark list